This post contains affiliate links.

 76. Always put your pictures/videos in the cloud.
 It’s easy to download the Google Photos app and directly upload all of your photos at the end of each day.
 After losing every picture from three weeks in Thailand when I got pick pocketed on the last day, I back everything up.

 77. ALWAYS check the meter before the taxi starts driving.
 Too many drivers will start it with the last fare still running, or won’t turn it on at all and demand a crazy price at the end.
 If there isn’t a meter in your taxi, check the estimated trip price on Uber before agreeing to one with the driver, and always confirm a final price before you get in.
 Actually, just avoid taxis when you can, but be extra careful while in them if you can’t.

 78. Learn the emergency number for every country you’re in.
 Hopefully you won’t need it, but it’s important to be aware that it’s not 911 everywhere.

-Unfortunately, I’ve learned many of these travel lessons the hard way.
-DON’T be like me, and take these 78 full-time travel tips to heart before you pack your bags and hit the road.
+I learned many of these travel lessons the hard way.
+Don’t be like me, and take these 78 long term travel tips to heart before you pack your bags and hit the road!

 Use Skyscanner to find the cheapest flights to your next destination and then explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the country.